Sai-babu14/My-Stegnograhpy/README.md

-Stego-Code used for encryption and decryption ppt-Presentation of complete project encrypted image-encrytped image using Stego code
+Stego-Code used for encryption and decryption, ppt-Presentation of complete project, encrypted image-encrytped image using Stego code.